maxsonBraunLab/rna_seq/README.md

 ### 3. Create required pipeline environments

-__Note:__ If you are running the containerized Singularity version of the pipeline, then you can skip the rest of the Conda environment installation steps below and proceed to the ["Reproducible results with SnakeMake + Singularity"](#4-optional-reproducible-results-with-snakemake--singularity) section.
+__Note:__ If you are running the containerized Singularity/Apptainer version of the pipeline, then you can skip the rest of the Conda environment installation steps below and proceed to the ["Reproducible results with SnakeMake + Singularity/Apptainer"](#4-optional-reproducible-results-with-snakemake--singularityapptainer) section.

 If you are running the non-containerized Conda version of the pipeline, then you will need to create all the environments required to run the pipeline.
 To avoid having to install these environments every time you run the pipeline on a new dataset, you can save all your environments to a specific location as shown below.